estods3/Workshop-OpenCV/README.md

 	python addCartoonMouth.py

-For reference, the slides used in the presentation are included in
+For reference, the slides used in the presentation are included in the file: Intro To Computer Vision.pdf